Broshward/FehuMedia/README.md

 You must only create cache there and mount fehumedia pseudo file system with fehuimg tool.

 *
-It is python2 scripts which depends of the "exiftool".
+It is python2 scripts which depends from the "exiftool", exiftran, ImageMagick, ffmpeg and probably jpegtran.